OpenEstate/OpenEstate-PHP-Wrapper-WordPress/src/readme.txt

 2. Select **FTP** as transport method and enter the FTP settings of your webspace.
 You should create a separate directory on your FTP webspace, that is accessible with a web browser.
 3. Select **Website (PHP)** as export format.
 4. Execute the PHP export and the currently available properties are exported to your website.
-5. Install and activate this plugin in your WordPress blog.
+5. Install and activate this plugin in your *WordPress* blog.
 6. Configure the path and URL of the export folder in the plugin settings.
 7. After path and URL is correctly configured, a generator is displayed to create certain shortcodes.
-8. Put a generated shortcode anywhere inside your articles / pages.
+8. Put the generated shortcode anywhere inside your *WordPress* articles or pages.

 = Deutsch =